tugayac/SpeechTherapy/README.md

 ### Requirements ###
 * Java 7

-The program has been tested on Windows 8 and does run.
+* The program has been tested on Windows 8 and does run.
 It should run properly on earlier versions of Windows; however, there is no guarantee.
-The program has been test on Mac OSX 10.7.5 and <b>does not run</b>.
+* The program has been tested on Mac OSX 10.7.5 and <b>does not run</b>.
 This is because JAVE does not provide an ffmpeg executable for MAC OSX.
 Latest versions of ffmpeg executables do not work.
 Apple Mac users can check out [ffmpegX](http://www.ffmpegx.com/download.html) as an alternative.
-The program has been test on Linux (Ubuntu 12.04) and does run.
+* The program has been tested on Linux (Ubuntu 12.04) and does run.
 It should run properly on other versions of Ubuntu/Debian based Linux systems; however, there is no guarantee.

 ### Features ###
 The Audio Extractor features the following: